infotexture/ot-mkdocs-demo/docs/reference/dita-v2-0-support.md

     -   `@refcols` on `simpletable`
     -   `@xtrc`
     -   `@xtrf`

+## DITA-OT 3.7

+DITA-OT 3.7 added support for additional DITA 2.0 features.

+-   The new “combine” chunk action can be used to merge content into new output documents.

+    When the `@chunk` attribute is set to `combine` on a map, branch, or map reference, all source DITA documents grouped by that reference will be combined into a single document in the output.

+    \(Support for the DITA 2.0 “split” chunk action has not yet been implemented.\)

+    **Note:** The new chunk action is only applied if the root map has a DITA 2.0 doctype, such as:

+    `<!DOCTYPE map PUBLIC "-//OASIS//DTD DITA 2.0 Map//EN" "map.dtd">`

+    If the root map uses an unversioned \(or 1.x\) doctype, DITA 1.3 processing will be applied, and 2.0 chunk actions will be ignored.
+With a 2.0 root map, any 1.3 chunk actions are ignored.

+-   The new `keytext` element can be used to define variable text referenced by `@keyref`.
+Although the DITA 2.0 grammar files in this release support the use of `keytext` in authored files, DITA-OT 3.7 does not yet have processing support for the element.
+-   The new alternative titles domain and `titlealt` element \(separate from the `titlealts` element in DITA 1.3\) may be used when you need to use an alternate title, such as for a navigation title, search title, link title, subtitle, or title hint.
+-   The new `@appid-role` attribute is available on `resourceid`.
+The default is `context-sensitive-help`.
+-   The `@keyref` attribute was added to all elements in the highlighting domain and the new emphasis domain.
+-   The `@href`, `@format`, and `@scope` attributes are now used consistently for linking elements.
+-   Several obsolete elements and attributes have been removed from DITA 2.0, including:
+    -   `anchor`
+    -   `anchorref`
+    -   `data-about`
+    -   `hasInstance`
+    -   `hasKind`
+    -   `hasNarrower`
+    -   `hasPart`
+    -   `hasRelated`
+    -   `longquoteref`
+    -   `relatedSubjects`
+    -   `sectiondiv`
+    -   `subjectRel`
+    -   `subjectRelHeader`
+    -   `subjectRelTable`
+    -   `subjectRole`
+    -   `@anchorref` from `map`
+    -   `@copy-to`
+    -   `@href`, `@format`, `@type`, `@scope`, `@reftitle` from `lq` \(`@keyref` remains\)
+    -   `@locktitle`
+    -   `@longdescref`
+    -   `@mapkeyref`
+    -   `@print`
+    -   `@query`
+    -   `@specentry` from `stentry`
+    -   `@spectitle`

+## DITA-OT 4.0

+DITA-OT 4.0 adds support for additional DITA 2.0 features.

+-   The new “split” chunk action can be used to break content into new output documents. [\#3942](https://github.com/dita-ot/dita-ot/issues/3942)

+    When the `@chunk` attribute is set to `split` on a map, branch, or map reference, each topic from the referenced source document will be rendered as an individual document.

+    **Note:** The new chunk action is only applied if the root map has a DITA 2.0 doctype, such as:

+    `<!DOCTYPE map PUBLIC "-//OASIS//DTD DITA 2.0 Map//EN" "map.dtd">`

+    If the root map uses an unversioned \(or 1.x\) doctype, DITA 1.3 processing will be applied, and 2.0 chunk actions will be ignored.
+With a 2.0 root map, any 1.3 chunk actions are ignored.

 **Note:** Other new or revised features proposed for DITA 2.0 are not yet supported.
 Additional features will be implemented in future versions of DITA-OT as the specification evolves.